About pre-competitive geological storage data acquisition

 - Carbon capture and storage acreage release

-The acreage release is the first step in the process whereby prospective CCS companies can obtain the necessary property rights and hence the investment certainty they need to proceed with commercial storage operations.
+- Offshore acreage release is the first step in the process whereby prospective GHG storage operators can obtain the necessary injection and storage righrs and provides the investment certainty needed to develop commercial storage operations.

 For more information about precompetitive geological storage data acquisition, contact: